01-edu/public/subjects/mobile-dev/secure-messenger/README.md

 - **Push notifications**, where users can receive notifications of new messages or friend requests using the `firebase_messaging` package.

-- **Error handling**, make the app provide appropriate error handling and error messages?
+- **Error handling**, make the app provide proper error handling and error messages.

 - **Additional security features**, make the app more secure.